rishabh7823/advanced-DCDC/README.md

   Autonomous:figure out the flow

-  Interactive:xan operate commands and steps one on one
+  Interactive:can operate commands and steps one on one

 * Design space exploration

-  Find the best set of flow configuration used to find sets block of figurations
+  Find the best set of flow configurations used to find sets block of figurations

   large number of design example